 It was also meant to chastise humanity for passing quick judgment on people they came across simply because of appearance.

 Even today, the good content inside the UGLY cover matters less unless we have been tipped about it in advance.

 Fast forward to the 21st Century and we still judge a book by its cover, and we are yet to get enough of it.
 It is probably due to the simplicity and satisfaction we derive in its utterance.

 1. A designer judges a book by its cover

 We literally spend lots of money and time to create things that look good.
 And that is where our judgment issues start.
 We pay designers lots of bucks to come up with the following:

 - flashy phones

 The list is endless.

-How possible then is it for us to desist from judging a book by its cover over what we know undergoes countless modifications?
-It is too bad if such an item or person is unfortunate not to get a makeover.
+How possible then is it for us to desist from judging a book by its cover if what we get to see it is still not impressive?
+We always believe it has to undergo additional modifications.

-While parents challenge children from talking ill of others, they will take the
+While parents preach empathy and challenge children not to talk ill of others, they take the

 The statements listed below will escape their lips every so often,